ivanvmoreno/dataset-translator/README.md

   - Preserves specific terms/phrases from being translated.
 - **🚑 Failure Handling**
   - Supports re-processing of previously failed translations using a dedicated "only-failed" mode.
+- **🤗 Hugging Face Datasets**
+  - Translate datasets from the Hub with support for subsets/configs, splits, and column type filters.
 - **🌐 Proxy Support**
   - Supports HTTP/HTTPS proxies for network requests.